Shouting Into The Void

 Over at the FTC there is an RFC.
 (Sounds like the beginning of an Eminem rap song doesn’t it?)
 The short of what they are asking for input concerning is crypto regulation to catch criminals at a technological (banking) level.
 Weirdly, the very thing the RFC uses and asks for (that is to say anonymity) is precisely what is seeking to be removed when it comes to banking transactions that utilize crypto.
 Highly annoyingly, my comment was too long for the standard window, and required my attached comment to be in Microsoft Word format.
 Have we learned nothing from the past 25 years?
 I am inclined to think not–especially with the questions being asked in this RFC.

 I am going to reproduce my reply here, even though it de-anonymizes me, for whatever that is worth.
-My idea in doing this is two-fold—it gets more attention along with more potential comments on this RFC and it allows people who might not want to put their input on the RFC to have the discussion somewhere else since I will be re-posting this post in other channels where discussion is more likely than my mostly isolated blog (cue appropriate sad country song about losing your dog, and house, and truck.
+My idea in doing this is twofold—it gets more attention along with more potential comments on this RFC and it allows people who might not want to put their input on the RFC to have the discussion somewhere else since I will be re-posting this post in other channels where discussion is more likely than my mostly isolated blog. (cue appropriate sad country song about losing your dog, and house, and truck.
 I won’t require your reply to be in Microsoft Office format either)

 Back in the Revolutionary War days this is the kind of discussion that might have happened in a pub.
 The anonymous part only played into matters when it was time for a tea party.
 In some ways, having to be anonymous to have a discussion at the request of the government is more a symptom of the problem than the solution.
 Potential recrimination is probably the reason for the precaution, or perhaps it acts like a hedge against liability. (for the government?
 The people?)
 Either way, if anonymity is the new pub, it makes even less sense to mess with it at the banking/crypto level.
 My more involved reply follows: